zedlopez/ifm/Writing with Inform.md

 	Definition: red is subtle if the player is female.
 	Definition: a colour is subtle if it is blue.

-The first definition of "subtle" takes precedence, of course, since it has the more specific domain – it applies only to red.
+The first definition of `subtle` takes precedence, of course, since it has the more specific domain – it applies only to red.
 The effect of this is that, if the player's female, the subtle colours are red and blue; if not, just blue.

 ## Whereabouts on a scale?